emilrules/LavendAid/README.md

-# LavendAid
+# LavendAid - ALERT

+## Overview
-LavendAid is a company that leverages innovative technology and research to prevent sexual violence in communities.
-We strive to raise awareness, provide aid, and promote accountability for this issue.
-Our first product is A.L.E.R.T, Assistive Locket for Emergency Response and Tracking that can trigger an emergency app on an iPhone when the user is in danger.
+LavendAid is dedicated to leveraging innovative technology and research to prevent sexual violence in communities.
+ALERT is their first product, a locket that triggers an emergency app on an iPhone when the user is in danger.

-# Goals
+## Goals
-LavendAid is to introduce different technologies around campuses to create a safe space for everyone.
+- Introduce different technologies around campuses to create a safe space for everyone.
-We will be using scientific research to ensure that the projects being introduced are as effective as they can be.
+- Utilize scientific research to ensure effectiveness of projects.
-ALERT is to provide a quick and discreet way for the user to alert their emergency contact, record evidence, and request help when they are in a dangerous situation.
+- Provide a quick and discreet way for users to alert their emergency contacts, record evidence, and request help in dangerous situations.

-Specifications
+## Specifications
-ALERT is a locket passive communication tag that uses 13.56 MHz frequency waves to send data to active devices that can receive data and follow instructions programmed in a specific way that when an unlocked iPhone preloaded with a provided specific set of instructions runs an app in the background that follows these steps:
+- ALERT is a locket passive communication tag using 13.56 MHz frequency waves to communicate with iPhones.

-# General Section
-ALERT is a product that can help you in case of an emergency.
-It is a locket that you can wear around your neck, and it can communicate with your iPhone using a special frequency.
-When you tap the locket with your iPhone, it will activate a shortcut that will do the following things:
-It will send a message and an email to your emergency contact, telling them that you are in danger and giving them your location.
+- When tapped with an iPhone, it activates a shortcut that:
+  - Sends messages and emails to emergency contacts with the user's location.
-It will record a video of the situation using your front camera, and send it to your emergency contact as well.
+  - Records a video of the situation and sends it to emergency contacts.
-It will adjust your phone settings to save battery and avoid distractions.
+  - Adjusts phone settings to conserve battery and minimize distractions.
-It will keep updating your location and sending it to your emergency contact every 90 seconds, until you stop the shortcut or your battery runs out.
+  - Updates the user's location to emergency contacts every 90 seconds until stopped or battery runs out.

-ALERT is a simple and discreet way to alert someone and get help when you are in a dangerous situation.
-It can also provide evidence and information that can be useful for your safety and justice.
+## Detailed Section
+1. **Vibration Notification**: Alerts user that the process has started.
+2. **Airplane Mode Off, Low Power Mode On**: Ensures phone can send/receive data and conserves battery.
+3. **Battery Check and Connectivity**: Adjusts network settings based on battery level to conserve power.
+4. **Music Paused, Brightness Reduced**: Minimizes distractions or alerts to the attacker.
+5. **Initial Location Saved**: Stores user's initial location for reference.
+6. **Photo Capture**: Takes a photo with the back camera for clarity.
+7. **Alert Message and Email**: Informs emergency contacts of danger, includes location and photo.
+8. **Wait 90 Seconds**: Allows time for user to move or escape.
+9. **Distance Calculation**: Checks if user has moved from initial location.
+10. **Location Update if Moved**: Notifies emergency contacts of user's new location if moved.
+11. **Status Update if Not Moved**: Informs emergency contacts if user remains stationary.
+12. **Repetition for 150 Minutes**: Continuously updates emergency contacts until stopped or battery depleted.

+## Future Improvements
+- Optimization for Android using NFC Tools or Trigger app for similar shortcut creation.
+- Personalized setup tag for individuals preloaded with their contacts for automation when a "safe person" brings their phone in contact with the tag.